 After the initial flurry of excitement died down, piezoelectric research faded into the background for the next 30 years or so, in part because the theory was so mathematically complex.
 But incremental progress was still being made.
 In 1910, Woldemar Voigt published the definitive treatise on the subject, Lehrbuch der Kristallphysik, a massive tome describing the 20-odd classes of natural crystal with piezoelectric properties.
 More importantly, it rigorously defined the 18 possible macroscopic piezoelectric coefficients in crystal solids.

-This set the stage for subsequent development of practical applications for such materials, beginning with sonar in 1917, when Paul Langevin developed an ultrasonic transducer for use on submarines using thin quartz crystals.
+This set the stage for the subsequent development of practical applications for such materials, beginning with sonar in 1917 when Paul Langevin developed an ultrasonic transducer for use on submarines using thin quartz crystals.
 Many automobiles today have ultrasonic transducers to assist drivers in measuring the distance between the rear bumper and any obstacles in its path.